ahmadiehsan/personal_docs/docs/ai/neural_network/architectures/transformers.md

     - **Efficient Hierarchical Modeling**: Excels at tasks requiring deep compositional reasoning, such as parsing, code analysis, and language understanding, by recursively combining information at multiple levels of abstraction.
     - **Scalable and Flexible**: Supports sparse activation and modular design, making it suitable for large-scale models and adaptable to various data modalities, including language, graphs, and structured documents.
     - **State-of-the-Art Potential**: MoR is a promising direction for advancing neural architectures in domains where recursive and hierarchical structures are fundamental.

-## Components

-=== "Self-Attention"

-    Self-Attention: The core mechanism that allows transformers to weigh the importance of different words in a sentence relative to each other.
-    Each word attends to all other words in the sentence to gather context.

-    Scaled Dot-Product Attention: This involves three matrices - Query (Q), Key (K), and Value (V).
-    The attention scores are calculated as the dot product of the query and key vectors, scaled, and passed through a softmax function to get weights.
-    These weights are then used to combine the value vectors.

-=== "Multi-Head Attention"

-    Instead of performing a single attention function, the model runs multiple attention mechanisms (heads) in parallel.
-    Each head focuses on different parts of the sentence, capturing various aspects of the relationships between words.

-=== "Feed-Forward NN"

-    After the attention mechanism, the output is passed through a position-wise fully connected feed-forward network, which is the same for each position.

-=== "Positional Encoding"

-    Since transformers do not have a sequential nature like RNNs, they need some way to capture the order of words.
-    Positional encodings are added to the input embeddings to give the model information about the position of each word in the sequence.

-=== "Layer Normalization and Residual Connections"

-    Each sub-layer (attention and feed-forward) is followed by a layer normalization and a residual connection to ensure stability during training.

-## Types

 === "Decoder-Only"